Trump administration pulls $4B in federal funding for California's bullet train project

 Voters first approved the project in 2008 and it was supposed to be operating this decade.
 But cost estimates have consistently grown and its timeline pushed back.

-State officials are now focused on building a 119-mile (192-kilometer) stretch connecting the Central Valley cities of Bakersfield and Merced that is set to be operating by 2033.
+State officials are now focused on building a 171-mile (275-kilometer) stretch connecting the Central Valley cities of Bakersfield and Merced that is set to be operating by 2033.
 The California High Speed Rail Authority is slated to release a report this summer to state lawmakers with an updated funding plan and timeline for the project.

 Authority officials wrote in a letter earlier this month that the Trump administration made up its mind about revoking funding before thoroughly reviewing the project.
 They noted that more than 50 structures have already been built, including underpasses, viaducts and bridges to separate the rail line from roadways for safety.

-Note: This story was first published on Jul.
-16, 2025.
-It was updated on Jul.
-17, 2025 to correct that the segment between Bakersfield and Merced is 171 miles, not 119 miles.